Soaring Towards Success

 If you have the drive, focus, and determination you will find success.
 It may not happen immediately, but it will happen.
 The key to success is to always remain determined and never defeated.

 Are You Ready to Soar?

 A Business Aviation Cabin Crewmember responsibilities may go well beyond providing premium in-flight service aboard executive business jet aircraft.
-This list can be endless and includes such duties as; executive chef, caterer, dietary technician, personal shopper, nanny, entertainment or activities director, official greeter, cleaner, launderer, liaison, concierge, secretary, travel coordinator, baggage handler, security guard, food safety handler, emergency procedures coordinator, safety watchdog and more.
+This list can be endless and includes such duties as; executive chef, caterer, dietary technician, personal shopper, nanny, entertainment or activities director, official greeter, cleaner, launderer, liaison, concierge, secretary, travel coordinator, baggage handler, pet sitter, security guard, food safety handler, emergency procedures coordinator, safety watchdog and more.
 There is no industry standard job description with the exception of cabin safety.

-The majority of business jets require only one cabin crewmember on an aircraft so you must possess the skills in order to plan, create, and serve your passengers in a variety of services from casual to formal to five-star.
+The majority of business jets require only one cabin crewmember on an aircraft so you must possess the skills in order to plan, create, and serve your passengers in a variety of services from casual to formal to five-star and beyond.
 Preparing gourmet style meals can be challenging enough in any environment let alone preparing them in an extremely limited workspace at 45,000 feet under time management pressures.
 It will benefit you greatly if you possess good planning, organizational and troubleshooting skills.

 In the world of business aviation, there are no set guidelines or expectations to what your specific career and responsibilities will entail.
 You may enjoy a long-lasting career as a contract cabin attendant or gain successful employment.
 It is all a matter of preference and what opportunities present themselves to you.